jamesj223/myCricket.py/README.md

 Also want to clean up/restructure the code a bit, and potentially rewrite the scraping stuff to use Scrapy library.

 and add argparse and logging.

+And a maaaaybe a web ui and host it somewhere, so other people can use it easily.
+Or a browser extension?
+Right click on a player on the MyCricket site and get all this info?

+Hopefully this isn't breaching any MyCricket T's & C's...